-In big news for those who invest in Bitcoin, Ethereum, Litecoin and other cryptocurrencies, Personal Capital can now track these investments.
+In big news for those who invest in Bitcoin, Ethereum, Litecoin and other cryptocurrencies, Empower can now track these investments.
 Best of all, investors do not need to grant access to their crypto wallets or turn over passwords.

-Instead, investors can add a manual account in Personal Capital.
-For each token owned, you simply indicate the symbol, exchange and amount.
-Personal Capital is now able to track thousands of tokens across hundreds of exchanges.
+Instead, investors can add a manual account in Empower.
+For each token owned, you simply indicate the symbol, exchange, and amount.
+Empower is now able to track thousands of tokens across hundreds of exchanges.

 So far the dashboard has simply shown you your accounts and investments from various perspectives.
 It's the planning tools that really take the tool to the next level.

-Personal Capital’s retirement planner is both robust and easy to use.
-Because you've connected all of your investment accounts, Personal Capital can use this data to determine your retirement readiness.
-The screenshot below shows you want the calculator looks like once you've linked your accounts.
+Empower's retirement planner is both robust and easy to use.
+Because you've connected all of your investment accounts, Empower can use this data to determine your retirement readiness.
+The screenshot below shows you what the calculator looks like once you've linked your accounts.

 There's a lot going on here, so let's break it down: